-Deliveries: Orders placed by 3pm on Mon-Fri will be dispatched within 1-2 working days, for stocked items Read more about deliveries
+Deliveries: Orders placed by 2pm on Mon-Fri will be dispatched within 1-2 working days for stocked items.

 Close